ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Fundamentals/Generics.md

 - You write the logic once
 - You decide the data type later
 - The compiler still checks types and prevents errors
+---
+Generics are not a datatype.
+They are a feature in C# that lets you create classes, methods, and interfaces that work with any datatype in a type‑safe way.

+Think of generics as templates.

+You write the logic once, and the datatype becomes a placeholder like `<T>`.

 ## Why Generics Are Useful
 **1. Reusable Code**: